gentlemanautomaton/regalia/README.md

 stream to be archived, truncated or moved onto slower storage media.
 Offsets within the stream are never reused, even when data has been truncated.

-Under consideration is multiplexing of the root byte stream.
-The stream could be divided into chunks of typed substreams: FST nodes, transitions, values, etc. Multiplexing may improve the locality of reference for FST traversal.
-A multiplexing layer added over the top of the root data stream would incur additional complexity.

 Inspiration for data stream design can be drawn from the following:

 * Distributed Computing Environment Remote Procedure Call Pointers
 * NTFS Change journals

+### Address Space Multiplexing

+The address space is divided into chunks of typed substreams, also called slabs.
+The allocation of address space to the substreams is managed by a multiplexing and allocation layer, the data for which is itself contained in a stream (known as the multiplexing stream, control stream or stream zero).

+Only the multiplexing stream is rewritable.
+All other streams are append-only.

+The substreams include:

+ * Multiplexing Data
+ * FST Data (Transitions, Values?)
+ * Transaction Data
+ * Bucket/Node Data
+ * Search Index Data
+ * etc.

+Multiplexing the address space into slabs of like-data is intended to improve the locality of reference for FST traversal.

+An ideal multiplexing implementation would support use over a file, volume or network.

+Proposal: Maintain multiple copies of the multiplexing control stream, effectively making it RAID 1 with 3 or more copies.

+Proposal: Write data to the end of a slab and fill in backward until the front of the slab is reached.
+When traversing an FST this would result in forward-only reads within a slab instead of backward-only reads.

+TODO: Decide whether FST transitions and values should be in separate substreams.

 ## Data Blocks

-Data within the byte stream is organized into blocks, with each block holding one or more cryptographic references to its predecessor.
+Data within the FST substream is organized into blocks, with each block holding one or more cryptographic references to its predecessor.
 This forms a sort of block chain.